chloe-blankers/seng371-milestone1/README.md

-Please read thru the [overall exercises overview](https://github.com/SENG330/course/blob/master/exercises/Exercises.md).
+Please read through the [overall exercises overview](https://github.com/SENG330/course/blob/master/exercises/Exercises.md).

 # Exercise 10
 Your goal is to extend the starter Play application to allow users to create, read, delete (CR/U/D) observations of whales.
 There is no need to support update or delete in this app.